-The Archive of the Trees: A Woodland Guide book was launched in June 2019.
+The Archive of the Trees: A Woodland Guide book is available online

 The poet W.H.
 Auden wrote that ‘A culture is no better than its woods’.